 Receive Vaccinations and Assist Emergency Responders

-While most residents would consider weather related emergencies to be the biggest threat to the area, other concerns need to be considered, more specifically contagious disease.
-This Saturday, November 3 there will be an event hosted by the Lake County Public Health Agency (LCPHA), in cooperation with the Lake County Office of Emergency Management (LCOEM) which will provide residents with the opportunity to receive vaccinations.
-In addition, this event will allow local health and emergency officials with a disaster response training opportunity to prepare in the event of a possible contagious disease situation in Lake County.
+Today, Saturday, November 3 there will be an event hosted by the Lake County Public Health Agency (LCPHA), in cooperation with the Lake County Office of Emergency Management (LCOEM) which will provide residents with the opportunity to receive vaccinations.
+In addition, this event will provide local health and emergency officials with a disaster response training opportunity to prepare in the event of a possible contagious disease situation in Lake County.

 Flu vaccines will be provided for children 6 months thru adult.
 You will access this building from 11th street, and drive thru so no one needs to get out of the car.
 Children should have their legs easily available, adults their arms.
 Please, no pets in the vehicle.